Elasticsearch search backend requires an Elasticsearch server. For the installation guide, see the official documentation.

 You can configure an integration with the set of environment variables.

-When deploying on Heroku - you can use add-on that provides Elasticsearch as a service.
-By default Saleor uses Elasticsearch 6.3.
+When deploying on Heroku - you can use an add-on which provides Elasticsearch as a service.
+By default, Saleor uses Elasticsearch 6.3.

 python manage.py search_index --rebuild

-By default all indexed objects (products, users, orders) are reindexed every time they are changed.
+By default, all indexed objects (products, users, orders) are re-indexed every time they are changed.

 Search integration architecture